muhammad6to9/xocpp-lus/README.md

 # xocpp-lus
-this an xo game in c++ it can be used modified used but with keeping the credit in the bottom of the code
+this an xo game in c++ it can be modified used but with keeping the credit in the bottom of the code